skupperproject/skupper-website/input/start/index.md

 ## Step 4: Connect your namespaces

-After installation, you have the infrastructure you need, but your namespaces are not yet connected.
-Creating a connection requires use of two `skupper` commands in conjunction.
+After installation, you have the infrastructure you need, but your namespaces are not connected.
+Creating a connection requires use of two `skupper` commands in conjunction:

     skupper connection-token <output-token-file>
     skupper connect <input-token-file>

-To securely form a connection between namespaces, Skupper requires a secret token that signifies permission to connect.
-The `skupper connection-token` command generates a token, and the `skupper connect` command uses the token to establish a new connection.
+The `skupper connection-token` command generates a secret token that signifies permission to connect.
+The token also carries the connection details.
+Anyone who has it can use the `skupper connect` command to establish a connection from another namespace.

-You can connect as many namespaces as you wish.
-Once a namespace is connected, it can access services on any other connected namespace.

 ### Generate a connection token